-In respect of flood risk, new developments will be expected to avoid unnecessary flood risk and meet the requirements of TAN15.
+In respect of the water environment, development proposals will be required to incorporate measures to improve water quality where opportunities exist.
+With regard to In respect of flood risk, new developments will be expected to avoid unnecessary flood risk and meet the requirements of TAN15.
 No highly vulnerable development will be permitted within Development Advice Map (DAM) zone C2.
 Development will only be permitted in areas at risk of flooding where it can be demonstrated that the site can comply with the justification and assessment requirements set out in TAN15.
+(FC25)

-- 6.7.21 While many elements of pollution control are outside the remit of the planning system it is important that new development does not lead to unacceptable levels of pollution.
-If, as a result of consultation with bodies such as Natural Resources Wales and Health and Safety Executive, the Council considers that a development proposal would lead to unacceptable pollution, then planning permission will not be granted. - 6.7.22 Policy EnW4 follows the precautionary approach and the Council encourages developers to assess any impact at the earliest stage so that development proposals reduce any impact present to an acceptable level.
-Where development is permitted conditions will be attached to the approval to minimise any potential pollution levels and where appropriate monitor the effects of the development. - 6.7.23 The purpose of this Policy is to avert development from where it would be at risk from river, ordinary watercourse, surface water flooding or where it would increase the risk of flooding or additional run off from development elsewhere.
-The Policy ensures the consideration of flood risk and consequences and reflects advice set out in PPW and Technical Advice Note 15: Development and Flood Risk (July 2004). - 6.7.24 Avoiding unnecessary flood risk will be achieved by strictly assessing the flood risk implications of development proposals within areas susceptible to fluvial flooding and preventing development that unacceptably increases risk.
+- 6.7.21 27 While many elements of pollution control are outside the remit of the planning system it is important that new development does not lead to unacceptable levels of pollution.
+If, as a result of consultation with bodies such as Natural Resources Wales and Health and Safety Executive, the Council considers that a development proposal would lead to unacceptable pollution, then planning permission will not be granted. - 6.7.22 28 Policy EnW4 follows the precautionary approach and the Council encourages developers to assess any impact at the earliest stage so that development proposals reduce any impact present to an acceptable level.
+Where development is permitted conditions will be attached to the approval to minimise any potential pollution levels and where appropriate monitor the effects of the development. - 6.7.23 29 The purpose of this Policy is to avert development from where it would be at risk from river, ordinary watercourse, surface water flooding or where it would increase the risk of flooding or additional run off from development elsewhere.
+The Policy ensures the consideration of flood risk and consequences and reflects advice set out in PPW and Technical Advice Note 15: Development and Flood Risk (July 2004).

+- 6.7.24 30 Avoiding unnecessary flood risk will be achieved by strictly assessing to flood risk implications of development proposals within areas susceptible to fluvial flooding will be strictly assessed and preventing development that unacceptably increases risk.
 In accordance with TAN15: Development and Flood Risk, no highly vulnerable development will be permitted in development advice zone C2.
-Development will only be considered in other areas at high risk of flooding where it can be demonstrated that the site can comply with the justification and assessment requirements of TAN15 (2004 Section 6, 7 and Appendix 1).
+Development will only be considered in other areas at high risk of flooding where it can be demonstrated that the site proposal can comply with the justification and assessment requirements of TAN15 (2004 Section 6, 7 and Appendix 1).
+(FC24) - 6.7.31 The Council recognise the role the planning system can play in helping realise the objective of the Water Framework Directive to improve water quality.
+New development will be expected to incorporate measures to improve ground and surface water quality wherever opportunities exist.
+This could include measures such as, sustainable drainage systems (SuDS) to reduce diffuse pollution, the provision of fish passages, preventing the spread of non-native species, the provision of dedicated river access points or fencing to prevent damage from livestock, people, or pets, and river bank stabilisation works including tree and vegetation planting to reduce erosion and silt disturbance.
+(FC25)